Why do we think like we do when designing?

 Russian futurists: The Burliuk brothers, Natalia Goncharova, among others.

 These early pure abstract movements evolves from the idea that art only can be truly expressive when abstracted from nature or in other words freed from the subject and reduced to its own elements (lines, shapes, space, colours, value and texture).
 The main personality in the abstract movement is Kandinsky a Russian painter who believes that art has the potential to transcend nature just like music.
 The graphic elements should be combined into a composition just like musical elements like chords, rhythm etc. Some of the abstract movements are very methodical and analytical and uses scientific models for colour, contrast and geometry.
-Others, especially the later American Expressionists are using a more intuitive and spontaneous approach.
-Kandinsky, Delaunay, Klee, Mondrian, Malevich, Van Doesburg, among others.
+The pure abstract art is continuously developed until the 1930s when the Art Concret manifesto is published.
+In Art Concrete, only the artwork itself exists.
+The artists seek to completely free the artwork from any context or reference.
+Later, abstract art evolves in a more expressionist and process-oriented direction.
+Kandinsky, Delaunay, Klee, Mondrian, Malevich, Max Bill, Van Doesburg, among others.

 The visual aspect of the Russian Revolution.
 Constructivism is art with a purpose.
 It is implicit that it is not the artists role to define the purpose.
 Constructivism is rational, functional and direct communication.
 Strong contrasts in size, shape, colour and value are used to get the viewers attention.
 Ironically the graphical language of Constructivism has been heavily used by capitalist enterprises such as the advertising business and the fashion industry because of the strong communicative attributes.
 Rodchenko, Lissitzky, among others.